printercu/rails_stuff/README.md

 You can override base classes for controller/model with `.base_controller=`, `.base_model=`.

-Works only with ruby 2.0+, tested with Rails 4.2.

 There can be lack of documentation in README.
 Please navigate to module and check docs & code (press `t` on github) if you miss something.